Best VPN for Steam 2023: Play Blocked Games?

 Step 5: Go to your shopping cart and click on the Country dropdown menu which should appear next to the title.
 Here, you should see the current region that your Steam account is affiliated with, as well as the region that your VPN connection is from.
 Select the latter.

-From the dropdown menu, select the region your VPN connection is to.
+Select the region your VPN connection is to from the dropdown menu.

 Step 6: Steam will now ask whether you've moved.
-Confirm this by clicking on the region you'd like to move your account to.
+Confirm this by clicking on the region you'd like to shift your account to.

 Now you have to confirm that you've "moved".

 Your Steam account should now reflect the changes you've made, and you can browse through the Steam page for your new region or country.
-However, you should keep a few things in mind:
+We recommend keeping a few things in mind:

-- 1.In order to buy games, you'll need a receipt address and payment method for the country you've selected.
+- 1.To buy games, you'll need an invoice address and payment method for the country you've chosen.

 - 2.You can only change your region every three months.
 Steam does not allow users to constantly update their locations.

-VPNs make it possible to change your Steam region, allowing you to circumvent censorship, access otherwise locked content, play games earlier, and take advantage of lower prices around the world.
+VPNs make it possible to change your Steam region, which helps against censorship, access blocked content, play games earlier, and take advantage of lower prices around the world.
 However, Steam's operator, Valve, frowns upon VPN usage and officially prohibits it.

 All the same, if gaming with Steam, VPNs offer several, less controversial advantages: You can connect to multiplayer servers around the world, and more effectively ward off DDoS attacks that target your IP address.

-If you'd like to use a VPN in conjunction with Steam, we recommend taking a look at our in-depth EXPERTE.com reviews to find the best provider for your needs.
-Assuming that you're ready to take our word for it, our Top 3 services, NordVPN, ExpressVPN, and Surfshark, are each great places to start.
+If you'd like to use a VPN with Steam, we recommend taking a look at our in-depth EXPERTE.com reviews to find the best provider for your needs.
+Assuming that you're ready to take our word for it, our Top 3 services, NordVPN, ExpressVPN, and Surfshark, are all great places to start.